Faster Geometric Algorithms via Dynamic Determinant Computation: Geometric Algorithms

 Note that the complexity of BB, without using the method of dynamic determinants, is bounded by $O(n\log n+d^{{\omega}+1}nt)$.
-Recall that $t$ is bounded by $O(n^{\lfloor d/2\rfloor})$~\cite[Sect.8.4]{Ziegler}, which shows that Alg.~\ref{AlgBB}, and convex hull algorithms in general, do not have polynomial complexity.
-The schematic description of Alg.~\ref{AlgBB} and its coarse analysis is good enough for our purpose: to illustrate the application of dynamic determinant computation to incremental convex hulls and to quantify the improvement of our method.
-See Sect.~\ref{sect:experiments} for a practical approach to incremental convex hull algorithms using dynamic determinant computations.
+Recall that $t$ is bounded by $O(n^{\lfloor d/2\rfloor})$~\cite[\S 8.4]{Ziegler}, which shows that Algorithm~\ref{AlgBB}, and convex hull algorithms in general, do not have polynomial complexity in $n$ and $d$.
+The schematic description of Algorithm~\ref{AlgBB} and its coarse analysis is good enough for our purpose: to elucidate the application of dynamic determinants to incremental convex hull computation and to quantify the improvements using this method.
+See Section~\ref{sect:experiments} for a practical approach to incremental convex hull algorithms using dynamic determinant computations.

-The above results can be extended to improve the complexity of geometric algorithms that are based on convex hulls computations, such as algorithms for regular or Delaunay triangulations and Voronoi diagrams.
-It is straightforward to apply the above method in orientation predicates appearing in point location algorithms.
-By using Alg.~\ref{AlgBB}, we compute a triangulation and a map of adjoint matrices to its cells.
-Then, the point location predicates can be computed using Eq.~\ref{eq:detA_ring}, avoiding the computation of new adjoint matrices.
+In Section~\ref{sect:dyndet} we have addressed only non-singular updates.
+Here we show that this will not limit our method to handle degenerate cases.
+In a degenerate case, the determinant of an orientation matrix will be zero if the points in the orientation test span a space of dimension less than $d$.
+However, in this case, we do not have to update the adjoint or the determinant of the orientation matrix (which would be equivalent to a singular update operation), since no new cell is going to be created.